OpenSecretCloud/OpenSecret-SDK/README.md

 bun run build
 ```

+Currently this build step requires `npx` because of [a Bun incompatibility with `vite-plugin-dts`](https://github.com/OpenSecretCloud/OpenSecret-SDK/issues/16).

-To pack the library, run the following command:
+To pack the library (for publishing) run the following command:

 ```bash
 bun run pack